anujbhatnagar2529/ZSdeploy/README.md

 It will automatically trigger the Jenkins build and deploy all the changes in the production/client environment.

-In the below code snippet from the Jenkins file, please change value of ZSclientA.html to anyThingYouLike.html and see the logic working...
+In the below code snippet from the Jenkinsfile, please change value of ZSclientA.html to anyThingYouLike.html and see the logic working...

 ----------------------------------------------------------------------------